Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use to make money from bookmakers offers.

 Lay Betting To Make Money

 The best way to make money lay betting is to combine with back bets to exploit bookies free bet offers and refunds.
-This is known as Matched Betting.
+You can learn more about this in my Ultimate Matched Betting Guide with Profit Boosting Tips.

 I have personally made over £14,000 from Matched Betting within 2 years and in relatively few hours compared to most work from home tasks anyone can do.